jasonjfoster/rolleigen/README.md

 y <- rnorm(n)
 weights <- 0.9 ^ (n:1)
 ```
-Then, to compute rolling eigenvalues and eigenvectors, use the `roll_eigen` function:
+Then, to compute rolling and expanding eigenvalues and eigenvectors, use the `roll_eigen` function:

 ```r
 # rolling eigenvalues and eigenvectors with complete windows